Search programs

 What They Do: This occupation involves supervising the operations of water vessels such as tugboats and ferryboats (the salary and job growth statistics listed here do not include motorboat operators).
 Captains, mates, and pilots of water vessels spend much of their time on navigation-related activities, including reading maps, determining geographic coordinates, and planning routes.
 They are often responsible for diagnosing mechanical issues, performing repairs, and scheduling maintenance.

-How to Become One: There are many certificate programs available that can teach you the skills needed to succeed in this occupation, and you should consider seeking an apprenticeship for additional hands-on training.
+How to Become One: Many certificate programs can teach you the skills needed to succeed in this occupation, and you should consider seeking an apprenticeship for additional hands-on training.
 You will also need to obtain a license from the U.S. Coast Guard to operate a water vessel.

 • Projected Job Growth, 2022-2032: 2%

-• Highest-Paying States: Arkansas, Louisiana, Washington, New York, Iowa
+• Highest-Paying States: Mississippi, Louisiana, Texas, New Jersey, West Virginia

 Top Certificate Programs for Captains, Mates, and Pilots of Water Vessels: